-- by phone (845-758-7542);
+- By phone (845-758-7542);

-- by email (email@example.com);
+- By email (firstname.lastname@example.org);

 Misconduct Reporting Line: 888-323-4198

 Alleged violations of this policy will be referred for investigation in accordance with the procedures set forth herein.
 Any reports received via the Misconduct Reporting Line will be filed for statistical purposes, even if made anonymously.
-Reports regarding alleged misconduct by the Office for Gender Equity may be made through this reporting line.
+Reports regarding alleged misconduct by the Office for Gender Equity may be made through this line.

 3. Anonymous Report